ridsuteri/hms-backend/Task.md

 # Task:
-- Create Doctor's & Appointment's model with the fields mentioned in HLD.md file
+- complete the routes and controllers for doctorsList & appointments
-- Have the routes and controllers (just the broad logic) ready related to appointments
+- Write authMiddlewares for admin & users and use it accordingly in the doctors & appointment routes
-- Write authMiddlewares for admin & users
+- Reviewing frontend folder changes (fully functional changes are present inside the folder) (IMPORTANT)